Scille/parsec-cloud/docs/development/quickstart.md

    python ./make.py python-dev-install
    ```

-   > The python backend is build from the folder `server`.
+   > The Python backend is built from the `server` directory.

 4. Setup the web binding